 - Employees can also become victims if they leave important passwords and file names in pieces of paper or printouts and leave it unnoticed, to pave way to the hands of the hacker.

-Messages that mimic or spoof banks, credit cards or other online purchasing companies like Amazon, ebay are examples of phishing.
-Asking to verify information, false emails, chats are different ways to capture confidential information.
+Messages that mimic or spoof banks, credit cards, or other online purchasing companies like Amazon, eBay are examples of phishing.
+Asking to verify information, false emails, and chats are different ways to capture confidential information.
 The process is made to look so real, that users when not alert become easy prey for such mails.

 A free download of a movie or a music file embedded with a malicious code is an easy access for a hacker to target and obtain specific information.
 This happens with the victim’s system being infected with malicious software facilitating the hacker to approach deeper into the system.

 Pop-up windows flashing advertisements tempt victims to download or install virus-loaded software without them realizing it.
 Trojan worms, viruses, and capturing passwords form an integral part of the hacker’s schedule to infect other systems.
 In addition, baits are laid in social media platforms to share information, and job portals to name a few.